lumberjack1970/EasyWeightforNX/README.md

 ### Lord Voldemort's Dimensions Tool - Length, Width And Material Thickness

 **Under the Hood**
-- Component Analysis: The script iterates through all components in the main assembly, including subassemblies, calculating the dimensions of each component.
+- V109 - Component Analysis: The script iterates through all components in the main assembly, including subassemblies, calculating the dimensions of each component.
 It intelligently handles duplicated components by skipping them.

+   **Solid Body Requirements:**
+   - If the body is on Layer 1, it will be processed.
+   - If on any layer other than Layer 1, it will be skipped.
+   - If multiple bodies are on Layer 1, the script will skip the component.

+- V309 - Solid Body Analysis: The script iterates through all selected solid bodies, calculating and attributing the dimensions of each.
+Created for a lost soul on Eng-Tips.com

 - Bounding Box Calculation: For the designated body, the script will attempt to determine its width, depth, and height.
 The body doesn't have to be aligned with the absolute coordinate system.
 The process involves generating a non-aligned minimum bounding box, selecting the first vertex on it, iterating through the edges that share a common point with this vertex, and then measuring these three edges.
 Initially tries to determine the material thickness using the pre-set values.
 If it fails to find a match, the smallest value will be assigned.
 The longest edge will then be designated as the 'Length' and the remaining edge in the group will be identified as the 'Width'.

-**Solid Body Requirements:**
-- If the body is on Layer 1, it will be processed.
-- If on any layer other than Layer 1, it will be skipped.
-- If multiple bodies are on Layer 1, the script will skip the component.

 **Features**
 - User Interaction: A form interface allows for manual adjustments to dimensions and to change grain direction.